vlayer-xyz/vlayer/book/src/features/teleport.md

 ## Teleporting betweens chains
 `setChainId(uint chainId, uint blockNo)` function, available in Prover contracts, allows to switch the context of execution to another chain (teleport).
 It takes two arguments:
 * `chainId`, which specifies the chain in the context of which the next function call will be executed
-* `blockNo`, which specifies block number of which the next function call will be executed
+* `blockNo`, which is the block number of the given chain

 ## Example